Julmeda/Midterm_Project/README.md

 - Set up Strapi.
 Follow the on-screen instructions to complete the setup process.
 You'll be prompted to create an administrator account and configure your database.
 - Congratulations!
 You have successfully installed Strapi and set up a new Strapi project.
 ## Implementing the React.js Application
----Create the React.js User Login Form with Authentication Functionality---
+---Creating the Login Form with Validation and store the JWT Token---
 ```
 const initialUser = { password: "", identifier: "" };